 1. Am I covered in a private hospital, or a public one?

 Frank has a range of hospital cover based on what you need: Basic, Basic Private, Better, Max and Top.

 Basic Hospital (without the Some Private option) only includes cover as a private patient in a shared room in a public hospital.

 If you take out Frank’s Some Private option on Basic Hospital, Frank will cover you in a cushy private hospital for a few common services.

-Better and Best Hospital include treatment in a public hospital as well as any of Frank’s participating private hospitals.
+Basic Priavte, Better, Max and Top Hospital include treatment in a public hospital as well as any of Frank’s participating private hospitals.